napramirez/ubuntu-bionic64-mini-gnome3/README.md

-# ubuntu-xenial64-mini-unity
+# ubuntu-bionic64-mini-gnome3

-ubuntu-xenial64-mini-unity is a Unity Workspace based on the Ubuntu Xenial Server installation.
+ubuntu-bionic64-mini-gnome3 is a minimal Gnome 3 Workspace based on the Ubuntu Bionic Server installation.
 It aims to provide the leanest Vagrant VM possible.

 ## Prerequisites
 - VirtualBox